SesisnandoLRNeto/GULP/README.md

 # GULP
-This project to POC with Gulp tecnologie to learning and testing
+This project is a POC to test the Gulp tecnology and learning it

 # To run project: